 Pro tip: People visiting your site have different intentions.
 Put yourself in their shoes.
 A website that displays relevant content will always win over one that offers only generic content.
 Do this through targeted and personalized marketing.

 Publishers and brands alike have been creating content based on audience profiles for years; the difference today is the technology behind the process.
 Because data collection has become more sophisticated, personalizing content has become easier.
 Right now though, you might be thinking that content personalization is valuable but perhaps complicated and time-consuming.
-Fortunately, there is easy-to-use software available.
-Personalization software includes VWO and their competitors like Optimizely and Convert.com.
+Fortunately, there is an easy-to-use software available.
+Personalization software includes VWO and its competitors like Optimizely and Convert.com.
 In addition to those, there are also tools like:

 As customer expectations and marketing technology evolve, the shift toward personalized and targeted marketing will also become more important for businesses like yours.
 Customers expect tailored communication, a better experience, and consistency across channels.
 Finally, moving your marketing campaigns toward this ideal will also help improve your SEO in the bargain!